mathpaquette/IQFeed.CSharpApiClient/README.md

 - [ ] News data
 - [x] Symbol Lookup data
 - [x] Chains Lookup data

+ # Support
+ For support request, you can create an issue on GitHub or join our [Gitter](https://gitter.im/IQFeed-CSharpApiClient/public) chat.

  # Contributing
  Pull requests are welcome!
 Don't hesitate to open an issue if something goes wrong.